Baden-Württemberg Cooperative State University: Mission

+The university aims to ensure that its graduates are equipped with both academic qualifications and relevant work experience in their respective fields.

 Dual studies

 DHBW offers job integrated learning (JIL) programs only.
 Job integrated learning (JIL) defines those work integrated learning (WIL) programs with compulsory internships, in which the student has to be employed by a single company during the complete duration of the study program and in which lectures and internships are geared to maximize applied learning and the transfer of knowledge.
 Therefore, the recruitment is exclusively done by the cooperative education partners, while the DHBW only has to verify the higher education entrance qualification.
 The three-year dual education program is divided into three-month phases alternating between the college and the cooperative education partner.
 The college phases provide traditional undergraduate education while the other phases provide insight and work experience in the field of the cooperative education partner.
 The dual education program operates on a non-stop, twelve-month schedule.
 Students are granted vacation days as stipulated in the three-year employment contract signed by the student and the cooperative education partner at the beginning of the program.

 In 2011 the school introduced a Master's curriculum.
 It is mostly limited to DHBW alumni.

 Currently the DHBW offers 21 courses of study with about 90 branches from the sections economic science, technics and social science.